Defjoint777/2ba87074-5f0a-4949-a25c-a34ab7fcce1e/README.md

 ## 4) Questions
-1. Did your simulated output match the truth table?
+1. Did your simulated output match the truth table? yes
-2. Were there any surprising behaviors when toggling inputs?
+3. Were there any surprising behaviors when toggling inputs?
-3. How would you build a function that turns on the output **only if all three inputs are equal**?
+4. How would you build a function that turns on the output **only if all three inputs are equal**? f(a,b,c)= a = b = c
-4. What’s the difference between building logic in CircuitVerse vs. writing truth tables?
+6. What’s the difference between building logic in CircuitVerse vs. writing truth tables?
+  CircuitVerse allows u to use more different parts of electronic parts, in truthtable u only using booleans algebra
 ---

 ## 5) Final Advice